 - The community is comprised of parents leading busy lives who want the best for their children and for whom success is driven by the high quality of their character, not the bumper sticker on their car.

 This is what you’ll find at Flint Hill.

 Moving to a new school is a big transition.
 Think back to your own first day at a new school.
 Remember the mix of excitement as you left your old school behind and fear about fitting in at your new school?
 We do.
 We help students find their niche at Flint Hill.

-Students starting seventh and eighth grade in the fall of 2020 will be the first classes in the new Peterson Middle School, so whether new or returning, students in these classes will have the bonding experience of being pioneers in moving into the best middle school facility in Northern Virginia.
+Students starting seventh and eighth grade this fall will be the first classes in the new Peterson Middle School, so whether new or returning, students in these classes will have the bonding experience of being pioneers in moving into the best middle school facility in Northern Virginia.

 A successful middle school experience is critical to a successful high school experience.
 We all know how competitive the Northern Virginia region is when it comes to college admission.
 The stakes feel higher in high school.
 Give your middle schooler the gift of time and transition by starting in seventh or eighth grade.
 With a maximum of 100 students per grade, there’s only room for a select few.
 If you only get to do middle school once, doesn’t your child deserve the best possible experience?

 The best way to learn if Flint Hill is right for your family is to visit.
-Click here to join us for an informative event or tour.
+Click here to schedule a conversation with a member of our team.

-Construction is right on track and we expect the building will open for the start of the 2020-21 school year.
+The building will open at the start of the 2020-21 school year.

 No. The Peterson Middle School is intentionally-designed as a self-contained learning environment.
 However, its location near the Upper School provides easy access to higher-level courses for students who are ready to be challenged even beyond the honors courses offered in the Middle School.